Learn about forcing forsythia and other flowering branches indoors. This is a great way to bring in some garden beauty during the late winter months.

 - Arrange the branches in your vase and place it in a light cool area away from heat and direct sunlight.

-- After about 1-2 weeks you should have blooming branches and can move the vase where ever you like in the home.
+- After about 1-2 weeks you should have blooming branches and you can then move the vase where ever you like in the home.